gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

 published: true
 ---

-A req came across my desk to fill out a PDF using data our app already has / collects.
-Specifically, these ones: [https://www.osha.gov/recordkeeping/new-osha300form1-1-04-FormsOnly.pdf](https://www.osha.gov/recordkeeping/new-osha300form1-1-04-FormsOnly.pdf).
+A while ago, I saved this [reddit post](https://www.reddit.com/r/rails/comments/8ohntl/generating_pdf_form_with_prawn/e03k552) about how to fill out a PDF with some data collected in our app.
+There were some cool sounding ideas in here, and as a web developer it's just a matter of time before you're asked to fill out a paper version of a form.

+Recently for me, the need arose, and I dug back out that reddit post.
+I've done PDFs before, with the usual suspects -- [wkhtmltopdf](https://wkhtmltopdf.org/) and [wicked_pdf](https://github.com/mileszs/wicked_pdf) -- and it works ok, but never perfectly.
+It always feels like you're fighting some styling or page break issue.
+Plus, when the form already exists, do you really want to have to recreate it?
+So I was eager to try something else.

-Luckily, I was ready.
-A while ago, I had saved a reddit post where `u/CaptainKabob` was talking about how they had done this using a fillable PDF and "[`pdf-forms`](https://github.com/jkraemer/pdf-forms) (a gem that wraps [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/))".
-After a half a day or so of trying to convert a non-fillable PDF to a fillable PDF using Libre Office, briefly learning about [XFA and AcroForm](https://appligent.com/what-is-the-difference-between-acroforms-and-xfa/) fillable-form standards, trying to install `pdftk` on macOS, finding [this](https://stackoverflow.com/questions/39750883/pdftk-hanging-on-macos-sierra/39814799#39814799) unpublished link, learning about the [Java rewrite](https://gitlab.com/pdftk-java/pdftk) of `pdftk` because it doesn't work on Ubuntu > 18, and trying unsuccessfully to install that on my mac, I'm here to tell you fuck. that. approach.
-It mighta worked for `u/CaptainKabob`, but it's fucking horse shit 🐴
+The first approach I tried -- what sounded to me just reading like a really great solution -- was using [pdf-forms](https://github.com/jkraemer/pdf-forms) to programmatically fill out a fillable PDF.
+Spoiler: this ssssuuuccckkkeedd.
+After far too long of trying to convert a non-fillable PDF to a fillable PDF using Libre Office, learning more than I ever cared to about [XFA and AcroForm](https://appligent.com/what-is-the-difference-between-acroforms-and-xfa/) fillable-form standards, trying to install [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (the binary `pdf-forms` wraps) on macOS, finding [this](https://stackoverflow.com/questions/39750883/pdftk-hanging-on-macos-sierra/39814799#39814799) unpublished link, learning about the [Java rewrite](https://gitlab.com/pdftk-java/pdftk) of `pdftk` because it doesn't work on Ubuntu > 18, and trying unsuccessfully to install that on my mac -- I'm here to tell you just skip this one.

+You gotta know when to cut bait, amirite? 🎣

-Instead, I'm here to show you the absolute, #1 way to fill out an existing PDF -- any PDF, fillable-form fields or not -- and it comes to us from that very same reddit post with an unassuming comment from `u/hcollider` ([link](https://www.reddit.com/r/rails/comments/8ohntl/generating_pdf_form_with_prawn/e03k552)):
+Luckily, buried in that very same reddit post was this rather unassuming comment from `u/hcollider` ([link](https://www.reddit.com/r/rails/comments/8ohntl/generating_pdf_form_with_prawn/e03k552)):

 ![hcollider's reddit comment]({{ site.github.url }}/public/images/2020-07-17/hcolliders_reddit_comment.png)

 Doubt not good sir!

-I've done PDFs before, with all the usual suspects -- [`wkhtmltopdf`](https://wkhtmltopdf.org/) and [`wicked_pdf`](https://github.com/mileszs/wicked_pdf), [`combine_pdf`](https://github.com/boazsegev/combine_pdf), [`prawn`](https://github.com/prawnpdf/prawn) -- and nothing beats this!

-Here's how it works:
+This approach is great!
+That comment is a little light on detail though.
+Actually, it's all inspiration, but sometimes that's enough.
+Here's how we can do it:

-1. We use `prawn` to make a brand new PDF with just the form fields filled out on white paper.
+1. We'll use `prawn` to make a brand new PDF with just the form fields filled out on white paper.
 It's text boxes and text with no background floating in white space.
-2. We the use `combine_pdf` to lay those answers on top of the original PDF, and save that as a new PDF.
+2. We'll the use `combine_pdf` to lay those answers on top of the original PDF, and save that as a new PDF.

 That's it!
 Just Ruby libraries.
 No binary package dependencies.
 Simple and elegant 👌